‘This injustice will not go on forever’: Arundhati Roy writes to her jailed friend GN Saibaba

 If the two-month Covid lockdown has been such a huge blow to the economy in India, think of Kashmiris who have had to endure a military lockdown along with an internet siege that has lasted for the most part of a year.
 Businesses are collapsing, doctors are hard pressed to treat their patients, students are unable to attend online classes.
 Also, thousands of Kashmiris were jailed before August 5 last year.
 It was pre-emptive – preventive detention.
 Now those prisons full of people who have committed no crime, are becoming Covid incubators.
 How about that?

 The abrogation of Section 370 was an act of hubris.
-Instead of settling the matter “once and for all” which was the boast –it has unleashed a sort of rumbling earthquake in the whole region.
+Instead of settling the matter “once and for all” which was the boast, it has unleashed a sort of rumbling earthquake in the whole region.
 Big plates are moving and realigning themselves.
 According to those in the know, the Chinese PLA has crossed the border, the LAC, at several points in Ladakh, and occupied strategic positions.
 War with China is a whole different ballgame from war with Pakistan.
-So, the usual chest-thumping is little nuanced –

-more like gentle patting than thumping.
+So, the usual chest-thumping is little nuanced –more like gentle patting than thumping.
 Talks are on.
 So far of course, India is winning.
 On Indian TV.
 But off TV, a new world order is making itself known.

 This letter is getting longer than I intended it to be.
 Let me say goodbye for now.
 Have courage dear friend.
 And patience.
 This injustice will not go on forever.
 Those prison doors will open and you will come back to us.
 Things cannot go on like this.
 If they do, the speed at which we are coming undone will develop a momentum of its own.
 We won’t need to do a thing.
 If that happens, it will be an epic tragedy on an unimaginable scale.
 But from the ruins hopefully something kinder and more intelligent will rise.